rustaceanrob/blog/src/content/posts/cra.md

 ## The Background

 The [Cyber Resilience Act] was passed by the EU recently, and it puts a slew of requirements and liabilities on developers.
 In typical policy-maker fashion, the actual impact of the regulation will be the opposite of the intended effect.
-The goal from the EU was to reduce cybersecurity vulnerabilites, but devs will just stop contributing to projects or leave Europe.
+The goal from the EU regulators was to reduce cybersecurity vulnerabilites, but devs will just stop contributing to projects or leave Europe.

 ## Article 16